lervag/vimtex/CONTRIBUTING.md

 VimTeX also has a high level code [documentation](./DOCUMENTATION.md) mainly for developers.
-It should provide an overview of the VimTeX code and APIs and may help developers (and users) to to understand the functionalities of the plugin a little bit faster.
+It should provide an overview of the VimTeX code and APIs and may help developers (and users) to understand the functionalities of the plugin a little bit faster.

 ## Code style